vwieczorek/civicforge/README.md

 ## Why a New Approach?

 Traditional forums and social networks often optimized for clicks and outrage, overlooking community health.
-We learned from the failures of the past: the anonymity anarchy of early forums, the neglected moderation of other platforms, and the engagement-at-all-costs ethos of big social media.
+We learned from the failures of the past: the anonymity anarchy of early forums, the neglected moderation of mid-2000s platforms, and the engagement-at-all-costs ethos of big social media.
 Instead, we’re building with accountability and purpose from day one.
 Every design choice – from real-name accounts to task-based “quests” – serves our core goal: turning constructive conversation into coordinated action, while ensuring everyone feels safe and heard.

 ---